kyhol/LibraryManagementSystem/README.md

 Typing 'exit' here will also bring you back to the menu.

+The list functions simply list each object in the chosen category.

 Patrons also have the option to borrow and return items.

 Borrow: